Compact Bonnet Pairs: isometric tori with the same curvatures: Compact Bonnet pairs

 The fundamental pieces and tori are shown in Figure~\ref{fig:4FoldFullTori}.

-\begin{remark} (One surface with intrinsic symmetry) The plots of the examples reveal that the immersed Bonnet pair tori $f^+$ and $f^-$ globally resemble each other, even though they correspond via a mean curvature preserving isometry that is not a congruence.
+\begin{remark} (One surface and its reflection) The plots of the examples reveal that the immersed Bonnet pair tori $f^+$ and $f^-$ globally resemble each other, even though they correspond via a mean curvature preserving isometry that is not a congruence.
 The explanation comes from the reparametrization functions $\w(v)$ that lead to spherical $v$-curves.
 They have the symmetry $\w(\V/2 + v) = \w(\V/2-v)$.
 This leads to a reflectional symmetry in the fundamental piece of the isothermic surface $f$, which implies that the corresponding Bonnet tori $f^+$ and $f^-$ are mirror images of each other.
 Note that the mirror symmetry mapping $f^+$ to $f^-$ is not the mean curvature preserving isometry. \end{remark}